IELTS overall score of 6.5 (with no band score less than 6) or equivalent

 Delivered wholly online, this program makes it ideal for busy professionals who want to study and immediately apply the knowledge and skills obtained through the unit, in their own workplace.
 The Professional Practice Credential Assessment complements this course, where students provide evidence of their knowledge, skills, abilities, and experience for assessment, to obtain a suite of credentials that recognise their professional expertise.Read More

-The Master of Leadership requires the completion of 4 credit points of units and 10 Professional Practice credentials, plus completion of MAI010 Academic Integrity (0 -credit point compulsory unit).
+The Master of Leadership requires the completion of 4 credit points of units and 10 Professional Practice credentials, plus completion of the compulsory 0-credit point unit, MAI010 Academic Integrity.

 For further information on credentials refer to the credentials tab below.

 Compulsory 0-credit point unit

 To be completed in the first trimester of study:-

 Students must successfully complete ten Professional Practice credentials which include four Leadership Specialist Knowledge credentials and six employability credentials.

 Successful attainment of Professional Practice credentials is based on evidence provided from professional practice, hence recognition through authentic learning experiences.
 All professional practice credentials are linked to the Deakin Graduate Learning Outcomes and will be assessed within the context of the leadership discipline.
 The credentials may be attempted separately or simultaneously and are assessed by an assessment panel that includes both academic and industry representatives.
 Please refer to the table below for the list of credentials.

 |CRCOM-A1 Communication||5 (Masters-Aligned)||5 years|